NomakCooper/collection/docs/rst/charts_module.rst

         <div class="ansible-option-cell">

-      List of Y-axis data series.
+      List of Y-axis data series (each series is a list of numeric values).

+      .. rst-class:: ansible-option-line

+      :ansible-option-default-bold:`Default:` :ansible-option-default:`[]`

       .. raw:: html